daroczig/AWR.KMS/README.md

 ## What is it good for?

-Currently, only two basic, but very important features are supported:
+Currently, only three basic, but very important features are supported:

 * you can encrypt up to 4 KB of arbitrary data such as an RSA key, a database password, or other sensitive customer information and Base64-encode it to be stored somewhere: